ikreymer/certauth/README.rst

 This package provides a small library, built on top of ``pyOpenSSL``, which allows for creating a custom certificate authority certificate, and genereating on-demand dynamic host certs using that CA certificate.

-It is most useful for use with a man-in-the-middle HTTPS proxy, for example, for archiving or playing back web content.
+It is most useful for use with a man-in-the-middle HTTPS proxy, for example, for recording or replaying web content.

-Certificates created by using this module should be used with caution.
+Trusting the CA created by this tool should be used with caution in a controlled setting to avoid security risks.

-``CertificateAuthority`` API
+CertificateAuthority API
 ============================

-The ``CertificateAuthority`` class provides can be used to manage a root CA and generate dynamic host certificates suitable for use with the native Python ``ssl`` library as well as ``pyOpenSSL`` ``SSL`` module.
+The ``CertificateAuthority`` class provides an interface to manage a root CA and generate dynamic host certificates suitable for use with the native Python ``ssl`` library as well as pyOpenSSL ``SSL`` module.

 The class provides several options for storing the root CA and generated host CAs.